fastly/terraform-provider-fastly/website/docs/r/service_v1.html.markdown

 * `statement` - (Required) The statement used to determine if the condition is met.
 * `type` - (Required) Type of condition, either `REQUEST` (req), `RESPONSE` (req, resp), or `CACHE` (req, beresp).
 * `priority` - (Optional) A number used to determine the order in which multiple conditions execute.
 Lower numbers execute first.
 Default `10`.

-The `dictionary` block supports:

-* `name` - (Required) A unique name to identify this dictionary.
-* `write_only` - (Optional) If `true`, the dictionary is a private dictionary, and items are not readable in the UI or via API.
-Default is `false`.
-It is important to note that changing this attribute will delete and recreate the dictionary, discard the current items in the dictionary.
-Using a write-only/private dictionary should only be done if the items are managed outside of Terraform.

 The `director` block supports: